in association with

 About PHilADELPHIA Bail Watch

-The Philadelphia Bail Fund and Pennsylvanians for Modern Courts have developed Philadelphia Bail Watch in order to shine a light on the current preliminary arraignment process, where money bail decisions are made and, ultimately, people’s access to freedom pretrial is determined.
-Did you know that defendants in Philadelphia do not get to meet with an attorney before their bail hearings (preliminary arraignments)?
-Or that bail hearings often last 90 seconds or less?
+The Philadelphia Bail Fund and Pennsylvanians for Modern Courts developed Philadelphia Bail Watch in April 2018 in order to shine a light on the current preliminary arraignment process, where money bail decisions are made and, ultimately, people’s access to freedom pretrial is determined.
+Did you know that most defendants in Philadelphia do not get to meet with an attorney before their bail hearings (preliminary arraignments)?
+Or that bail hearings often last less than two minutes?

-- Collect and share people’s perceptions of Philadelphia’s preliminary arraignment process in order to use this information to advocate for improvements.
+Collect and share people’s perceptions of Philadelphia’s preliminary arraignment process to advocate for improvements.

-Please contact us at firstname.lastname@example.org if you are part of an organization that would like to learn more about Philadelphia Bail Watch.
-We can come to your organization to provide a training and recruit volunteers to attend bail hearings.
+Please contact us at firstname.lastname@example.org if you are part of an organization that would like to learn more about Philadelphia Bail Watch, receive a training and recruit volunteers to attend bail hearings.